richardadalton/devjoy_blog/content/blog/my-5-biggest-mistakes.md

 Hey, at least you didn’t spend 40 $/£/€ to be here.

-## 1. Thinking it all someone else’s fault.
+### 1. Thinking it all someone else’s fault.
 If you work as a software developer you will work on a lot of teams and unless you are really lucky, most of them will be terrible.
 At least they will be terrible from your perspective.

 Most software development is terrible.
 It’s frustrating, it’s unreliable.
 It’s difficult.
 It’s tedious.

 It’s easy to assume that this is all someone else’s fault.
 There are solutions if people would just adopt them.

 There really aren’t.
 Everyone including you is trying to figure out how to build software and make things less frustrating.
 The problem is that one person’s solution is the very thing that frustrates the hell out of you.
 And it works both ways.
-Do you have any idea how frustrating it must be for a project manager to have a coder tell them that estimates are useless.
+Do you have any idea how frustrating it must be for a project manager to have a coder tell them that estimates are useless?

 I’m fully conscious of how frustrating it must be to work with me.

 I don’t have any magic answer on this point other than to realize that none of us really have THE ANSWERS.
-It’s probably better to have a team full of people who know that then a team full of people with their own ideas, all of whom think they are right.
+It’s probably better to have a team full of people who know that than a team full of people with their own ideas, all of whom think they are right.

 Of course there’s no point recognizing this fact if no one else on the team does, so you may have to take yourself out of that situation, and look elsewhere, but at least you’ll know what you’re looking for.